JanssenProject/jans/docs/README.md

 }
 ```

-To update partially select option 2, then you will be asked to enter `op`, `path` and `value`.
+To update partially, select option 2. then you will be asked to enter `op`, `path` and `value`.

 - **__op__** means operation to be done: [`replace`, `move`, `add`, `remove`, `copy`, `test`]
 - **__path__** chose path where operation will be performed: for example `memcachedConfiguration/bufferSize`
 - **__value__** value that you want update.
 It can be integer, boolean or string.

-After then, it will ask `Patch another param?` you can press `y` if you want to update multiple parameters at a time otherwise `n`.
+At next it will ask `Patch another param?` you can press `y` if you want to update multiple parameters at a time otherwise `n`.
+After
-then it will show all the patch that are going to be performed.
+then it will show all the patches that are going to be performed.

+> `Continue?`

-`Continue?` If you do any mistake and want to abort this operation then press `n` to cancel otherwise press `y` to go with it.
+If any mistake happens simply press `n` to abort this operation  otherwise press `y` to go with it.
-It will show you the updated result. please see below example, you will get a clear concept on this.
+It will show you the updated result. please, see below example, you will get a clear concept on this.

 ```text